How to Make a Free Business Email Address

 You can get a 100% free email address that ends in @gmail.com from your Gmail account, or a @yahoo.com address.

-For businesses, that could look pretty unprofessional, but it’s an option if you’re just starting out.
+For businesses, that looks pretty unprofessional, but it’s an option if you’re just starting out.

-Alternatively, if you’re already paying for Google Workspace (formerly G Suite), then you can configure Gmail aliases to make it look like your emails are coming from an email address at your domain.
+Or, if you’re already paying for Google Workspace (formerly G Suite), you can configure Gmail aliases so it looks like your emails are coming from an address at your domain.
 Microsoft Outlook offers similar options if you prefer that platform.

 The benefit of using services like Gmail or Outlook is that cloud storage comes as part of the package.
-Gmail’s spam filters are also known to be some of the best.
+Gmail’s spam filters are also some of the best in the industry.

-There are a few reasons why using your own domain name is important:
+There are a few reasons why using your own domain name matters:

 • It looks more professional than a Gmail or Hotmail address

-• Business domain names are easy to remember
+• Business domain names are easier to remember

-• Having a branded email address builds trust
+• A branded email address builds trust with customers

-• Each email you send helps to promote your brand.
+• Every email you send helps to promote your brand

 So when you create an email address, try to make the domain part unique to your business and easy to spell.
 Read these tips on how to choose a domain name if you need ideas.

 One last tip.
 When you register your domain for your email, you’ll also need to choose a domain name extension.
-We recommend that you choose .com.
+I recommend going with .com.
 This article on choosing a domain extension explains why.

 The only way to create a business email address without a domain is by using generic mailers like Gmail.

-But this is not recommended for a business because email addresses without a branded domain look unprofessional and aren’t seen as trustworthy.
+But this isn’t recommended for a business, because email addresses without a branded domain look unprofessional and aren’t seen as trustworthy.

-For this reason, we strongly recommend registering your business domain and using domain-based email so you can create a recognizable email address that customers can trust.
+For this reason, I strongly recommend registering your business domain and using domain-based email so you can create a recognizable email address that customers can trust.

-No, an info@ email address is not a good business email address.
-This is because info@ is so widely used that it’s hard to identify a specific email in the inbox.
+No, an info@ email address isn’t really a good business email choice.
+It’s so widely used that it’s hard to identify a specific person in the inbox, and it can feel impersonal to customers.

-Instead, using your actual first name is a much better business practice because it feels more personal to customers.
+Using your actual first name is a much better business practice because it feels more personal.

 Personal interactions are good for keeping your customers engaged and delivering a better overall experience for your audience.